pyronear/pyro-risks/docs/source/modules/models/modules.rst

 pyro\_risks.models
 ==================

-The nn subpackage contains definitions of modules and functions for Deep Learning architectures.
+The models subpackage contains definitions of modules and functions for the Scoring Pipeline.
-The following models are available:
+The following modules are available:

 .. toctree::
    :maxdepth: 4